nasirnjs/kubernetes/9-scheduling/README.md

 After removing the labels, you can verify that the labels have been successfully removed by running.\
 `kubectl get node k8-worker1 --show-labels`

-## Affinity and anti-affinity
+# Pod Affinity and anti-affinity
 [References](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#operators)

-1. In Operator:
-Behavior: The label value is present in the supplied set of strings.
-Example: Suppose you have pods labeled with app: frontend, app: backend, and app: database, and you want to schedule a new pod next to the ones labeled frontend or backend.
+## Pod Affinity

+### Definition
+- Pod affinity ensures that a pod is scheduled on a node that already has other pods with specific labels.

+### Use Case
+- Co-locate services that communicate frequently for low latency.
+- Example: A backend pod that should be close to a frontend pod.

 ```yaml
 affinity:
   podAffinity: